 Disadvantages of Oracle:

-Advantages of Microsoft Dynamics:
+Advantages of Microsoft Dynamics

-Firstly, Microsoft is a certified Magento partner.
-There are 14 Microsoft extensions available, which covers a big variety of companies of different types.
-With Dynamics, it is easy to drive innovation with an intelligent application that is handy to tailor, extend, and connect to other apps and services you already use.
-It also effectively modernize supply chain with unified, advanced warehouse and inventory management to improve fulfillment, material sourcing, and logistics.
+- Dynamics is customizable.
+It’s easy to drive innovation with an intelligent application that is handy to tailor, extend, and connect to other apps and services you already use.

 Disadvantages of Microsoft Dynamics: